Keyboard shortcuts

 impl<'c> CodeGenerator<'c> {

-// `this` is just a variable lookup — it's stored as an upvalue
+// `this` is a variable lookup — it's stored as an upvalue

-// by the method binding mechanism
+// by the method binding mechanism.

 self.compile_variable(&VariableExpr {